kevinding0218/InterviewDocuments/Q and A/System Design/Interview - Step by step.md

 	- There is a separate process that reads messages from this queue and sends them to the database
 	- The DLQ is widely used when you need to preserve data in case of downstream services degradation, but you can also store the undeliverable messages in local disk
 - Data Enrichment
 	- Like Cassandra, we store data the way it would be queried.
-For example, if we
+For example, if we want to show video title in the report, we need to store video title together with views count.
+	- Same is true for the channel name and many other attribute that we may want to display, but all these attributes do not come to the `Processing Service` with every video view event.
+	- Event contains minimum information, like videoId and timestamp.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3OTk3ODA3ODUsLTEzNTIwMDY2MjUsLT
-E3ODQ3NzExNTgsMjEyMTAwNzM3NCwtNjE4NDI1MTUxLC0xOTUy
-Mjc0MDkyLC0xNzMwMTYyNjg0LC02NTkxMjg5NzQsLTczMDgwNT
-I0NSwxNDE5MTg2NjMxLDcxMDA1OTY4OSw0NDY3NjIyNDEsMTM2
-OTQ1NzY0LC0xNTkwOTE1NDcwLC0xMzQ2MzM3ODk0LDQ2NDYzOT
-Q4M119
+eyJoaXN0b3J5IjpbNjQ5MDg2MTYxLC0xMzUyMDA2NjI1LC0xNz
+g0NzcxMTU4LDIxMjEwMDczNzQsLTYxODQyNTE1MSwtMTk1MjI3
+NDA5MiwtMTczMDE2MjY4NCwtNjU5MTI4OTc0LC03MzA4MDUyND
+UsMTQxOTE4NjYzMSw3MTAwNTk2ODksNDQ2NzYyMjQxLDEzNjk0
+NTc2NCwtMTU5MDkxNTQ3MCwtMTM0NjMzNzg5NCw0NjQ2Mzk0OD
+NdfQ==
 -->